 - On the rules page, click edit map from.

-- Select payment methods, matches, and enter the payment method.
+- Select Order payment method, matches or contains phrase, and enter the payment method.

 - When you click submit, you'll see a grid similar to this one: